 Skip to main content

-How to Handle Hotel Chargebacks
+How to Handle a Hotel Chargeback

 Hotel chargebacks and refunds are two things that can happen when a customer disputes a transaction.
 Both have their purposes, but what some may not realize is that they have different outcomes.